 Serve Divorce Application

 We are process servers, which are the frequently used option for serving a divorce application.
-When you need to serve divorce application, use a process server, document server, phone 1300 966 103, you can email us at [email protected], alternately use our online Contact Us form, free quotes.
+When you need to serve a divorce application, serve a divorce, use a licensed process server, document server; to serve your divorce phone 1300 966 103, TEXT ONLY to 0428 762 722, email us at [email protected], alternately use our online Contact Us form, free quotes.
 We serve a court process, a divorce application, family law documents.

 Getting divorced is a process, our part is known as divorce process serving.
 The Federal Circuit and Family Court (which is absorbing the Family Law Court) is where you apply for a divorce, in Australia.
 Once applied for, and processed ('sealed' by the court, meaning they have stamped it with the court stamp, the court seal, a court date), the application is generally served on the other party.